nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/customization/generic/etcd.md

 To change the repository and tag for the container image for the etcd pod, specify the following configuration:

+> Note do not include "etcd" in the repository, kubeadm already appends it.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1
 kind: Cluster